rarimo/unforgettable-docs/docs/sdk/advanced/architecture.md

 The backend service that:
 - Acts as a temporary encrypted data transfer mechanism
 - Stores encrypted recovery keys (cannot decrypt them)
-- Serves data to authorized SDK instances
+- Serves encrypted data to the SDK upon request
 - Implements rate limiting and security measures

 ## Security Model